PatrickKish1/pulsetrade/README.md

    - Decentralized wallet connectivity for secure transactions.

 5. **Rich Analytics and Reporting**

    - Performance insights with charts and metrics.
    - Comparative analysis of AI-driven vs. manual trades.

+6. **Learning and Rewards**
+   - Tutorials for beginner traders as Koii tasks, rewarding users with platform tokens upon completion.
+   - Tokens created on Koii are used to incentivize engagement and learning.

 ---

 ## Technologies Used

+### **Core Technologies**

+- **Particle**: Ensures seamless interaction with blockchain networks for executing trades and smart contract functionalities.
+- **iExec**: Provides decentralized computing power for AI model execution, data sharing, and secure data access through Data Protectors and Web3Mail.
+- **Spectral**: Enhances risk assessment by analyzing user creditworthiness for trading decisions.
+- **Citrea**: Manages complex workflows, ensuring AI and user actions are synchronized effectively.
+- **Koii**: Facilitates decentralized content validation and distribution for learning modules and rewards with platform tokens.
+- **StarkNet**: Offers scalable and secure Layer 2 solutions for faster blockchain interactions and transaction finality.

 ### **Frontend**